lnahrf/steel_rods/cluk0s9ms000408jv6ge0chm5.md

 ### Example

-In this example, I will be describing an imaginary situation where an attacker could potentially hack into WiFi networks in my area.
+In this example, I will be describing an imaginary situation where an attacker could potentially hack into WiFi networks around my area.

-First, we need to capture the handshake.
+First, we need to capture a handshake.
 To capture a network's handshake we would usually need to wait patiently for the router to disconnect and reconnect to a device in its range (If we are lucky, this will happen at least once a day).
 To speed up the process we can send out a signal called a "de-authentication signal".
 The signal forces the access point to disconnect from all devices for a brief second.

 All we have to do is send out a de-authentication packet and attempt to capture a handshake at the same time.
 This is possible using the right NIC, and tools such as [aircrack-ng](https://www.aircrack-ng.org/doku.php?id=deauthentication).

 Once we have captured the handshake as a .pcap file, it's time to crack it.
 I don't recommend trying to throw random wordlists at it and hoping something will stick.
-Try and think about the area and the people, how do they act?
+Try and think about the area and the people living in it, how do they act?
 Are they conscious about security?
-What will non-techy people write as their WiFi passcode?
-This will help narrow your options down and reduce the hacking process into a realistic timeframe.
+What will non-techy people set as their WiFi passcode?
+This will help narrow down options and reduce the hacking process into a realistic timeframe.

 In my area, the majority of WiFi passwords are phone numbers in the following format: